gilesncwilliams/Hangman-Project/README.md

 ## Installation Instructions
 Python3 is required to run this game.

-Follow these instruction to[clone a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository)).
+Follow these instruction to [clone a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository)